joaoasrosa/joaoasrosa.github.io/_posts/2020-10-19-chaos-engineering-as-management-practice.md

 How do you create a safe environment?
 >> Note: unclear, would expect additional text here or teaser to next blog or article

-Skillful coping from Jabe bloom.
-Using Chaos Engineering to increase the resileince.
-Smaller events that doesn't flood.

-Look at the image from Jabe Bloom.